 Right to Request Deletion

 You have the right to request that we delete your personal information.
-To make a deletion request, you or your authorized agent, can:
+To make a deletion request, you or your authorized agent, may:

 1. call us at 1-866-723-3149 or

-2. visit www.gaig.com and select the privacy link at the bottom of the webpage.
+2. visit www.gaig.com and select the privacy link at the bottom of our webpage.

 You should be aware, however, that California law allows us to retain your personal information under certain conditions, even if you have asked us to delete it.
 We, therefore, may deny your deletion request if, for example, retaining the information is necessary for us or our service provider(s), including, but not limited to, for any of the following reasons: